List of mass stabbing incidents (2010–2019): Modi’in, Israel or West Bank (November 2015)

-On November 23, 2015, a Palestinian killed an Israeli soldier and injured two other people at a gas station. the perpetrator was then killed by police.
+On 23 November 2015, a Palestinian killed an Israeli soldier and injured two other people at a gas station. the perpetrator was then killed by police.

 2016

 Thane, India (February 2016)

 On 28 February 2016, Hasnain Warekar fatally stabbed 14 members of his family before taking his own life.
 The murders took place in Thane.
 The victims were his parents, wife, two daughters, three of his four sisters, four nephews and two nieces.
 According to the police, there were multiple motives including: substantial financial debt, sexual abuse of a sibling, and his own psychological distress.
 At the time (2016), the killings were classified as the "worst-ever family homicide" in the country's history.

 The incident took place at 1:00 am in Thane district of Maharashtra.
 The murderer's name was given in different sources as Hasnel Anwar Warekar, Husnail Varekar and Asnain Anwar Warekar, aged 35.
 Warekar sedated his victims by spiking a soft-drink he gave them, before slitting their throats with a large knife.
 The victims were his parents, wife, two daughters, three of his four sisters, four nephews and two nieces.
-After killing them, he hung himself.
+After killing them, he hanged himself.
 Warekar's motives were; financial debt, he had borrowed 6,700,000 Rs ($US dollars) from family members, and lost it in the stock market; he had overheard a sibling he was sexually abusing telling his surviving sister of the abuse, and he was being treated for a psychological issue.
 A 21-year-old sister of his survived and was taken to a hospital.